kaunel85/ong-bylaws/bylaws.md

 4. Disciplinary actions as stated in these bylaws may be enacted with a majority vote of the Active Chapter.

-5. A bylaw may be vetoed by a 75% vote of the Active Chapter or a 100% vote of the Executive Committee; except where the Active Chapter size is less than 20 members, where a 75% vote of the Active Chapter excluding the Executive Committee is required to veto.
+5. A bylaw may be vetoed by a 75% vote of the Active Chapter.

 6. Updated copies of these bylaws will be distributed annually to the Chapter Advisory Board Chairman, each Member of the Active Chapter, the Alumni Club President and the Province President before September 30th of each academic year.
 A copy of these bylaws will be included with the Phikeia manual upon pledging.